takahashim/cheepub/README.md

 ## Installation

+You can install just use `gem` command:

+    $ gem install cheepub

-Add this line to your application's Gemfile:
+If you use the gem in your project, add this line to your application's Gemfile:

 ```ruby
 gem 'cheepub'